Dimer algebras, ghor algebras, and cyclic contractions: A brief account of Higgsing with quivers

 We now give our main example.
 Suppose an arrow $a$ in a quiver gauge theory with dimension $1^{Q_0}$ is contracted to a vertex $e$.
 We make two observations: \begin{enumerate} \item the rank of the gauge group drops by one since the head and tail of $a$ become identified as the single vertex $e$; \item $a$ has zero vev at any representation where $a$ is represented by zero, while $e$ can never have zero vev since it is a vertex, and $X$ only consists of representation isoclasses with dimension $1^{Q_0}$. \end{enumerate} We therefore see that contracting an arrow to a vertex is a form of Higgsing in quiver gauge theories with dimension $1^{Q_0}$.\footnote{This is another example of gauge symmetry breaking.}

-In the context of a 4-dimensional $\mathcal{N} = 1$ quiver gauge theory with quiver $Q$, the Higgsing we consider in this paper is related to RG flow.
+In the context of a 4-dimensional $\mathcal{N} = 1$ quiver gauge theory with quiver $Q$, the Higgsing we consider in this article is related to RG flow.
 We start with a non-superconformal (strongly coupled) quiver theory $Q$ which admits a low energy effective description, give nonzero vev's to a set of bifundamental fields $Q_1^*$, and obtain a new theory $Q'$ that lies at a superconformal fixed point.

-The cycle algebra $S$ we introduce in this paper is similar to the mesonic chiral ring in the corresponding quiver gauge theory.
+The cycle algebra $S$, introduced in \cite{B2}, is similar to the mesonic chiral ring in the corresponding quiver gauge theory.
 In such a theory, the mesonic operators, which are the gauge invariant operators, are generated by the cycles in the quiver.
 If the gauge group is abelian, then the dimension vector is $1^{Q_0}$.
 In the case of a dimer theory with abelian gauge group, two disjoint cycles may share the same $\bar{\tau}\psi$-image, but take different values on a point of the vacuum moduli space.
 These cycles would then be distinct elements in the mesonic chiral ring, although they would be identified in the cycle algebra $S$; see \cite[Remark 3.17]{B2}.

-\ \\ \textbf{Acknowledgments.} The author was supported by the Austrian Science Fund (FWF) grant P 30549-N26.
-Part of this article is also based on work supported by the Simons Foundation and the Heilbronn Institute for Mathematical Research while the author held postdoctoral positions at the Simons Center for Geometry and Physics at Stony Brook University, and the University of Bristol, respectively.
+\ \\ \textbf{Acknowledgments.} The author thanks an anonymous referee for their careful reading and helpful comments.
+The author was supported by the Austrian Science Fund (FWF) grants P34854 and P30549-N26.
+Part of this article is also based on work supported by the Simons Foundation and the Heilbronn Institute for Mathematical Research while the author held postdoctoral positions at the Simons Center for Geometry and Physics at Stony Brook University and the University of Bristol.

 \cprime{$'$} \cprime{$'$}